Reducing Your Risk of Developing Type 2 Diabetes

 Regular Exercise and Weight Loss

-Regular exercise can help reduce your risk of type 2 diabetes in two ways:
+Regular exercise can help reduce your risk of type 2 diabetes in 2 ways:

 - Exercise alone lowers blood glucose levels by making your cells more sensitive to insulin.

 - Regular exercise will help you lose weight.

 Heart disease is a common complication of diabetes.
 Regular exercise can help lower the levels of fat and cholesterol in your blood and lower your blood pressure.
 This will decrease your risk for heart disease.

 Choose exercises that you enjoy.
 Make it part of your daily routine.
 Strive to maintain an exercise program that keeps you fit and at a healthy weight.
 The goal should be to exercise for at least 150 minutes/week.
 This should be moderate-intensity aerobic exercise, like brisk walking, riding a bicycle, playing tennis, or doing water aerobics.
 In addition, strength training should be done at least twice a week.
 Examples of strength training include using free weights, weight machines, or resistance bands.

 Before you start any exercise program, talk to your doctor.
 It is important that you wear a diabetes identification bracelet when you exercise.

 Too little sleep can contribute to weight gain.
 Aim for 7-8 hours of good sleep each night.